-The Mossbourne Federation pays full regard to the statutory guidance for schools and colleges 'Keeping Children Safe in Education (2023) - Part Four: Allegations of abuse made against teachers, and other staff, including supply teachers and volunteers'.
+The Mossbourne Federation pays full regard to the statutory guidance for schools and colleges 'Keeping Children Safe in Education (2024) - Part Four: Allegations of abuse made against teachers, and other staff, including supply teachers and volunteers'.
 The same principles as in the rest of this document will apply.
-Whilst we acknowledge such allegations may be false, malicious or misplaced, we also acknowledge they may be founded.
+Whilst we acknowledge such allegations may be false, malicious, or misplaced, we also acknowledge they may be founded.
 It is, therefore, essential that all allegations are investigated properly, in line with agreed procedures and outcomes are recorded.
 All staff will maintain a culture of vigilance based on the notion that 'it could happen here'.
 Staff are expected to maintain highly professional behaviours and appropriate professional boundaries at all times in line with the Mossbourne Federation Code of Conduct for Teaching and Support Staff.
 Staff will be encouraged to use the Whistle Blowing Policy for their academy if they have concerns regarding the conduct or behaviour of a colleague and they feel that the matter has not been addressed appropriately by the school.

-All staff must inform the Principal immediately if they believe another adult, including governors, volunteers, supply teachers, and agency staff, working in a federation academy has:
+All staff must inform the principal immediately if they believe another adult, including governors, volunteers, supply teachers, and agency staff, working in a federation academy has:

-- behaved in a way that has harmed a child or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children; - behaved or may have behaved in a way, including outside of school, that indicates they may not be suitable to work with children - engaged with a child on a one-to-one basis in a secluded area or behind a closed door without a valid reason for doing so.

-Inappropriate behaviour by staff/volunteers could take but is not limited to the following forms:

-- Physical for example, the intentional use of force as a punishment, slapping, use of objects to hit with, throwing objects or rough physical handling. - Emotional -for example intimidation, belittling, scapegoating, lack of respect for children's rights, and attitudes that discriminate on the grounds of race, gender, disability or sexuality. - Sexual for example, sexualised behaviour towards pupils, sexual harassment, sexual assault and rape.
+- behaved in a way that has harmed a child or may have harmed a child. - possibly committed a criminal offence against or related to a child. - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children. - behaved or may have behaved in a way, including outside of school, that indicates they may not be suitable to work with children - engaged with a child on a one-to-one basis in a secluded area or behind a closed door without a valid reason for doing so. - Inappropriate behaviour by staff/volunteers could take but is not limited to the following forms: - Physical for example, the intentional use of force as a punishment, slapping, use of objects to hit with, throwing objects or rough physical handling. - Emotional -for example intimidation, belittling, scapegoating, lack of respect for children's rights, and attitudes that discriminate on the grounds of race, gender, disability, or sexuality. - Sexual for example, sexualised behaviour towards pupils, sexual harassment, sexual assault, and rape. - Neglect -for example, failing to act to protect a child or children, failing to seek medical attention or failure to carry out an appropriate risk assessment.